 In 1967, Britain created a self-governing entity encompassing Anguilla and the islands of St Kitts and Nevis to the south.
 However, Anguillians declared their secession and British forces were sent in.
 In 1971, the Anguilla Act brought the territory under British control but Anguilla broke away from St Kitts and Nevis, becoming a British overseas territory in 1980.

-Head of state: Queen Elizabeth II, represented by a governor.
+Head of state: King Charles III, represented by a governor.

 As a British dependency, the laws governing freedom of the press are the same as those in the United Kingdom, providing for an unrestricted free press.